Restaurants. Here's How to Beat Coronavirus. Ship Meal Kits.

 We spent a lot of time trying to figure out what’s the best economic packaging for the meals to show up in great condition without breaking the bank.
 After a long search we came to Uline and thought insulated coolers would be the answer.
 This is good if you plan to ship out of state over a few days but to start it’s best to only ship locally with 24 hours ground.
-We realized the insulated box liners were a more economic approach.
+We realized the insulated box liners were a more economic approach, but Jane and Francesco wanted to use bit higher quality box to ensure the product shows up in perfect condition to our customers.
+We compromised, and went for a better insulated pricier Thermal box panels.
 What we did then was figure out how many meals were going to be in our packages.
-We settled on (4/8) and a premium kit of (7/14).
+We settled on (4/8) and a premium kit up to 7 meals.
 Figure out how many meals you will add to your package, know your food cost and try to stay around 35-45% profit margin.
-(45% profit margin is preferred specifically so you can advertise it with discounts and influencers) Once you know how many meals you will offer then it’s super important to figure out how to stack your meals in your boxes to buy the best box options that fit your program.
+(45% profit margin is preferred specifically so you can sell it convincingly with discounts and influencers) Once you know how many meals you will offer then it’s super important to figure out how to stack your meals in your boxes to buy the best box options that fit your program.
 In this here chicken scratch drawing you can see our first attempt trying to plan the meal containers inside the insulated boxliners with container prices, gel packet prices, and estimated shipping.

 To get your margin you’ve got to add your food cost on top of your shipping costs and try to shoot for a price giving you a 35-45% profit margin.
-That way you’re not setting offensive prices and still able to advertise/pay the bills.
+That way you’re not setting offensive prices and still able to offer promotions/pay the bills.

 Building/Design into your Website.

-We use BentoBox but to be honest it’s been full of complications making this program.
 I would work with something that’s more ecommerce friendly that allows for you to deliver with a restricted radius without adding fees.
 If your website is already built on a platform maybe research if you can integrate a Shopify or Woocommerce account for a specific landing page on your website navigation bar.
 We had to jump multiple hurdles and it was difficult.
 There’s a lot to do here and rather not make this a novel but snoop around on our Meal Kits by Mail to get an idea of how to set it up.
 Go all the way through to checkout and take notes.
 Make sure your orders integrate with your preferred third party shipping company.
 The most important thing here is to make sure you restrict your orders within your city limits to start.
 To give your kitchen some cushion to work out operations, set your products to a 7 day product lead time until you get everything figured out.
 Having the ability for promotional codes is crucial which we’ll elaborate more in Advertising.
 Lastly, you’re going to have a lot of labor packaging, and organizing.
 It’s important to add a small “handling” fee so you don’t kill your kitchen with labor.
-We did $5.
+We did $5/box.